 Lisa Mason-Chaney, a former president of the Small Museum Association, embodied the spirit of SMA by demonstrating exactly how much could be done by the smallest of us.
 As a museum professional, her knowledge of and dedication to professional standards and best practices was unparalleled.
 She showed by example that to be small meant to be dynamic, vital, engaging, and relevant to the community.
 The scholarship awarded in her honor supports funding for a Conference attendee who also reflects the same traits.

-The Small Museum Association’s Lesley van der Lee Scholarships offer funding for up to ten SMA Conference attendees.
+The Small Museum Association’s Lesley van der Lee Scholarships offer funding for several SMA Conference attendees.
 Lesley van der Lee is an important part of the history of the SMA, as she was often responsible for planning the SMA Conference during its formative years.
 Lesley designed legislation that provided for the Maryland Historical and Cultural Museum Assistance Program and taught up-and-coming museum professionals in the Museum Studies program at the George Washington University.
 The scholarship named in her honor covers the cost of conference registration, hotel room, meals and a one-year membership in the SMA.

 The Small Museum Association recognizes two museum professionals each year by selecting them for two awards, which are presented at the annual conference: